-- 9. Choose whether to accomplish the operation immediately, set a time table for it, or generate a script. - 10.
+- 9. Choose whether to accomplish the operation immediately, or set a time table for it. - 10.
 On the Backup Summary page review all parameters of the operation and modify them if necessary.
 Click the Next button to start the backup process.